thednp/vite-plugin-vanjs/README.md

 * [Metadata](https://github.com/thednp/vite-plugin-vanjs/wiki/Metadata): the quick guide to help you manage your app meta tags;
 * [JSX](https://github.com/thednp/vite-plugin-vanjs/wiki/JSX): a complete guide on how to use JSX transformation;
 * [Isomorphic](https://github.com/thednp/vite-plugin-vanjs/wiki/Isomorphic): a quick guide on isomorphism in VanJS;
+* [Hydration](https://github.com/thednp/vite-plugin-vanjs/wiki/Hydration): a quick note on how the plugin handles hydration;
 * [About](https://github.com/thednp/vite-plugin-vanjs/wiki/About): some note on the project.

+### Notes
+* The plugin will automatically load the appropriate **Van** or **VanX** objects depending on the client/server environment with zero configuration needed.
+It uses the `mini-van-plate/shared` module to register the required `mini-van-plate/van-plate` on the server.
+* Also in _development_ mode, the plugin will load the `van.debug.js` module to help you better troubleshoot your VanJS application.
+However JSX transformation is not compatible with the `van.debug.js` module.
+* The plugin uses `van-ext` along with `mini-van-plate` so you can have everything ready from the start.
+* Kickstart your VanJS project with `npm create vanjs@latest`.
+Some starter templates feature this plugin and most essential tools.

 ### Credits